Back To Home

 In this write-up, we cover eCommerce business models, B2B, B2C, and C2C, and how they differ from each other in meeting business expectations.

-Major eCommerce Marketplaces Models: B2B, B2C, and C2C
+Explore Major eCommerce Marketplaces Models in Details: B2B, B2C, and C2C

 Before starting your eCommerce business, you need to carefully consider the different eCommerce business models possible to determine the best fit for your specific needs and goals.
 Below we discuss the three major eCommerce models.